skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 }
 ```

-Or slightly more complex components in a design system that maybe have several building blocks, like a `Table` component that has many sub-components such as `Table.Row`,`Table.Cell`, and `Table.Head` that can be used as children only within `Table`.
+Or slightly more complex components in a design system that maybe have several
+building blocks.
+For example, a `Table` component that has many sub-components
+such as `Table.Row`,`Table.Cell`, and `Table.Head` that can be used as children
+only within `Table`.

 ```tsx
 class Table extends React.Component<Props> {